Courses may include

 The Work Experience course provides learners with the opportunity to apply the skills developed within the Paralegal Services program.
 Learners gain valuable experience and may receive employer references through the completion of this course.
 Learners will also benefit from a feedback session to take place at the end of the 5 week period.
 This is a course of 175 hours spread over five weeks.

 SAFE 1000 - Introduction to WHMIS (Workplace Hazardous Materials Information Systems)

 This course offers learners basic overview of WHMIS principles and establishes a solid foundation to support workplace-specific training on the safe storage and handling of controlled/hazardous products.
 Upon successful completion of the course, students receive basic WHMIS certification.

 SAFE 1001 - Introduction to NS OH&S Act

 This course offers students an introduction to the Occupational Health & Safety (OH&S) Act of Nova Scotia, which is required by any person employed in a Nova Scotia workplace.
 This is a generic, introductory course that provides basic knowledge of the Act for students and is considered to be the basis from which more specific training can be given.

-In addition to their required courses, learners will complete one (1) unit of directed elective credit in a LEGL, COMM, COMP, ACTG, or MGMT subject area, or as approved by the Academic Chair and in line with their program of study.
+In addition to their required courses, learners will complete four credits of directed elective credit in a LEGL, COMM, COMP, ACTG, or MGMT subject area, or as approved by the Academic Chair and in line with their program of study.